chain4energy/c4e-chain/x/cfeclaim/README.md

   - Checks if the campaign owner has sufficient balance to cover these fees.

 - Adjustment for Vesting Pool Campaigns:
-  - If the campaign is of type VestingPoolCampaign, it adds the claim records to the associated vesting pool.
+  - If the campaign is of type VestingPoolCampaign, it adds a new reservation to the associated vesting pool.
+  - Verifies the owner's balance is sufficient to cover the fees.
-  - Verifies the owner's balance is sufficient to cover the fees and the claim records' amounts.
+  - Verifies the vesting pool balance is sufficient to cover the claim records' amounts.

 - Adjustment for Default Campaigns:
   - If the campaign is of a default type, the module calculates the sum of fees and the amounts